Introduction

 Over the following year they continued to correspond.
 Both took part in the National Novel Writing Month and completed respectable first novels in November 2006.
 Annie gave up her job to write professionally and Duncan continued to write short stories and novels in his spare time.

 This site is an exploration of their different approaches to writing and, they hope, has something for everyone.
-Once a fortnight Annie and Duncan agree on a new topic and then both write a short story with the theme in mind.
+WHen they have time Annie and Duncan agree on a new topic and then both write a short story with the theme in mind.
 They are constantly surprised by what they come up with.

 This website is the copyright of Andrea Smith and Duncan Spencer.
 The stories are copyright of the authors.